Skip to content

 HEVC inside MKVRemux if Clipchamp plays itRe-encode for older portals

-Need smaller attachmentTrim, then 720p re-encodeTarget file size in GetCompress
+Need a smaller attachmentTrim, then 720p re-encodeTarget file size in GetCompress

 winget install --id Gyan.FFmpeg -e